NATIONAL PROFESSIONAL HOUSE CLEANERS DAY

 National Professional House Cleaners Day on September 17th recognizes Professional Cleaners for the necessary and skillful trade they provide every day.
 In homes and businesses across the country, Professional Cleaners create healthier environments.

 This day of recognition celebrates a career many overlook or take for granted.
 While not everyone hires a Professional Cleaner, they do impact our lives in some way.
-Nearly every business we frequent and apartment building rented utilizes professional cleaners.
+Nearly every business we frequent and apartment building rented hires professional cleaners.
 The industry also employs approximately 3.25 million people creating a positive economic impact on the marketplace.

 Benefits of Hiring Professional Cleaners